-Raising the bar with sustainable design and engineering
+Raising the bar with sustainable design

 Dedicated to advancing the practice of sustainability, the Crossrail project team piloted the use of hybrid diesel-electric excavators, avoiding 101 tons of carbon by powering a noise monitor with hydrogen fuel cells, and relying on light-emitting diode (LED) lighting instead of traditional halogen lights to reduce energy consumption.